 - Evidence of innovation or breakthrough achievement that has had a transformative effect on the nominee's scholarly discipline and/or on society

-- Convincing and demonstrated history of broadening or enhancing equity, diversity, and inclusivity in their discipline, department, and/or research.
+- Convincing and demonstrated history of broadening or enhancing societal impact and sense of community in their discipline, department, and/or research.

 - Other relevant and unique accomplishments that further qualify them for the DRA

 - Nominee's CV (PDF Format ONLY)

 Each nominator must provide between two (minimum) and five (maximum) letters of recommendation on behalf of the nominee.
 The letter writers should be a people of stature in the nominee’s field that can adequately speak to the impact of your nominee’s research.
 ONE of the requested letters must be from individuals affiliated with the University of Utah, ONE of the requested letters must be from an individual that is external to the University (past collaborators, mentors/colleagues from other universities, etc.) The optional letters of support (up to 5 total) may come from either internal or external sources.